 The local-rules project was assigned to the Judicial Administration Subcommittee, and the Court's former Rules Attorney Martha Newton prepared a memorandum to facilitate the subcommittee's work.
 The subcommittee met telephonically twice and discussed, among other things, Martha's memorandum, the considerations set forth above, the standards governing local rules, and potential rule amendments to address issues with current procedures and practices.
 The Court of Criminal Appeals' Rules Attorney, Holly Taylor, participated in the second call.

-Among subcommittee members, there appears to be a general consensus that statewide rules pertaining to local rules should be amended to (1) clarify the content that should and should not be in local rules, (2) specify content that can be included in local rules without obtaining prior approval, (3) clarify procedures relating to local rules that apply to criminal cases, (4) reduce the Supreme Court of Texas's overall responsibility for approving proposed local rules, and (5) ensure that all local rules are readily available to members of the Bar and the public.
+The subcommittee then prepared a memorandum for the SCAC's consideration on July 13, 2018.

+The SCAC discussed issues pertaining to local rules during its meeting on July 13, 2018.
+No votes occurred in regard to local rules during that meeting, but several ideas were discussed, including the following: (1) whether an entity should be formed to assist the Supreme Court with reviewing proposed local rules and, if so, whether that entity should be appointed by the Supreme Court or the State Bar of Texas; (2) whether, when, and how local rules and standing orders should be reviewed; (3) whether local-rules templates should be prepared and, if so, what they should address; (4) whether and how to address formally the Court of Criminal Appeals' role in relation to local rules; and (5) how to publicize local rules and standing orders.

-The subcommittee has not voted on any proposed rule amendments to present to the SCAC on July 13, but it has included the draft rule proposals below to ground the discussion of issues that the subcommittee believes warrant consideration by the full SCAC.
-To facilitate that discussion, the subcommittee has attached the following documents to this memorandum: (1) Martha Newton's memorandum (Exhibit A); (2) Tex.
+The proposed rule amendments below are a product of the SCAC's discussion and of the subcommittee's further consideration of issues and options during telephonic meetings on September 6, 2018 and September 20, 2018.
+Of note, there are some areas of disagreement among members of the subcommittee.
+The subcommittee members will address those areas of disagreement during the upcoming SCAC meeting.
+To facilitate the SCAC's discussion of the proposals below, the following documents are attached to this memorandum: (1) Martha Newton's memorandum (Exhibit A); (2) Tex.
 R. Civ.
 P. 3a (Exhibit B); (3) Tex.
 R. Jud.
 Admin.
 10 (Exhibit C); (4) Tex.
 Gov't Code § 74.093 (Exhibit D); (4) Tex.
 R. App.
-P. 1.2 (Exhibit E); and-to provide insight on federal practices-28 U.S.C. §§ 2071-72 (Exhibit F).
+P. 1.2 (Exhibit E); and (5) 28 U.S.C. §§ 2071-72 (Exhibit F).

+PROPOSED RULE AMENDMENTS

-Texas Rule of Civil Procedure 3a.
-Local Rules
+Texas Rule of Civil Procedure 3a